-SCFHP DualConnect members may use MedImpact Direct Pharmacy for mail order.
-Members who take prescribed medications regularly can have their drug delivered at no cost.
-For more information, please visit MedImpact Direct at or call 1-855-873-8739.
+SCFHP DualConnect members may use Birdi Pharmacy for mail order.
+Members who take prescribed medications regularly can have their drug delivered by standard shipping at no cost.
+SCFHP does not cover expedited shipping for mail order prescriptions.
+Providers may fax prescriptions to 1-888-783-1773 or call 1-855-873-8739.